 I have lots of go-to recipes for leftover turkey, like Australian pie (leftover turkey pie with raisins and bechamel), Vietnamese chicken salad and others, but for whatever reason, I felt like something different.
-I'm not sure quite what led me to pastilla, but I'm so glad the idea came to me because this was truly delicious.
+I'm not sure quite what led me to pastilla, but I'm so glad the idea came to me because this is truly delicious.

 What is pastilla?

 The flavorful filling is wrapped up in deliciously crisp pastry.
 Traditionally this is warka, but you can use filo pastry as a close alternative.
 Being a pie, you can cut it as big or as small a slice as you like, so it's great for lunch or a main meal.

 My variation on tradition: using leftovers

 In a more traditional recipe (such as this one, which I have drawn on, among others), you cook the meat with the onions in a kind of spiced broth.
 After a while cooking, you shred the meat, reduce the sauce, add the eggs and layer up the pie.

 This pastilla may be speeded up slightly from the classic, but it's still full of flavor.
 The soft, gently spiced filling wrapped in light, crisp pastry and rounded off with a dusting of cinnamon and sugar.
 Leftovers never tasted so good.